-- Use a hand press (we use a lemon press) for squeezing the limes.
+- A hand press works best (we use a lemon press) for squeezing the limes.

 - Use a glass pan, not aluminum.
-Key limes react to the aluminum.
+Key limes react to aluminum.

 So what’s the best key lime pie we have ever tasted?
 We humbly tell you that it is the one the original creator of AuthenticFlorida.com, Robin Draper, makes.
 She has perfected it and it’s simply delicious.
 It’s homemade, light and very tart.
 What’s the secret?
 Try it and you’ll find out!
 Here’s the link: https://www.authenticflorida.com/articles/what-to-eat/authentic-florida-s-key-lime-pie/

 We would love to hear how you make your key lime pie.
 How about sharing your recipe?
 If you have a good one, we may make it and feature it on our website or our Authentic Florida Facebook page.
 Post it in the comments below or email it to us: firstname.lastname@example.org … We’d also love to know where is your favorite place to get key lime pie, especially if we didn’t cover that establishment in this article.

 Want a printable recipe?
 Here’s the link: Authentic Florida’s Key Lime Pie